zigster64/datastar.http.zig/README.md

 # Advocacy Policy

-Happy to advocate for DataStar and Zig and this API very strongly
+Happy to advocate for Datastar and Zig and this API very strongly

-DataStar has so many good things going for it, and Zig is a really good fit for a high performance / low resource DataStar server
+Datastar has so many good things going for it, and Zig is a really good fit for a high performance / low resource Datastar server

 But ... we dont say anything online until we have reproducable benchmarks that people can check for themselves and come to their own conclusions